Agustín González de Amezúa y Mayo: Family and youth

 Enrique and Luisa settled in Madrid.
 They had nine children, born between the mid-1870s and the late 1880s; three of them perished either in infancy or in their youth.
 Agustín was born as the third oldest son; all received very religious and pious educations.
 In the mid-1890s he frequented the Jesuit college in Valladolid, where he obtained the bachillerato.
 At an unspecified time in the late 1890s he entered the faculty of law at Universidad Central in Madrid.
 Some sources claim he graduated in 1901, but others point rather to 1902; his thesis was titled Historia de la Paz y Tratado de los Pirineos que se concluyó a 7 de noviembre de 1659.
 Amezúa entered the bar and was employed in the office of "a known lawyer" in Madrid; some authors are more specific and maintain that he practiced in the firm of Luis Díaz Cobeña.

 In 1911 Amezúa married Primitiva Noriega González (died 1983); there is nothing known about her or her family.
 The couple lived in downtown Madrid and had five children, born between the early 1910s and the late 1920s.
 The oldest sons, Javier and Álvaro, were killed by the Republicans during an early stage of the civil war.
 Ramón became an engineer and a nationally recognized organist; from 1991 to 2008 he presided over the Real Academia de Bellas Artes and until 2007 he led the executive board of TeleMadrid.
-The youngest child, Clara María, is a living legend of Spanish gourmet.
+The youngest child, Clara María, was a living legend of Spanish gourmet.
 The best known of Agustín’s grandchildren is Mercedes González de Amezúa y del Pino, a historian of art, curator and author.
 Among Agustín’s siblings the oldest brother Manuel became a businessman, but he is known rather as co-founder of the Club Alpino Español.
 The youngest brother Enrique entered diplomacy and served on foreign missions for the Republic and for Francoist Spain.
 Agustín’s maternal uncle was the Integrist political leader, Ramón Nocedal.